ntmbayfield/tutorials.gschool.it/source/basic_html_structure.liquid.md

 Now open the test/landing_page_test.rb file in RubyMine.
 This file contains one test for each change we will need to make to the HTML in public/index.html.
 Find the test that relates to displaying the restaurant name in the browser title.
-The first line of this test is an `it` block that tells you what the focus of the test is, in this case it is ""displays the restaurant name in the browser title", and then a [do...end block](https://pine.fm/LearnToProgram/?Chapter=10){:target="_blank"}
+The first line of this test is an `it` block that tells you what the focus of the test is, in this case it is "displays the restaurant name in the browser title", and then a [do...end block](https://pine.fm/LearnToProgram/?Chapter=10){:target="_blank"}
 that contains the body of the test.

 ![Anatomy of a test](/images/basicHtmlStructure/testAnatomy.png)